davidgasquez/handbook/content/values.md

   - Every person is inherently valuable independent of behavior and beliefs.
 Create safe spaces for people, and a dangerous space for ideas ([idea labs](https://mobile.twitter.com/waitbutwhy/status/1278035160454348800)).
 When you have a nice thing to say about someone, say it to them right away, instead of waiting.
 You might not see them again.
 - Enjoy everything as a child does.
 Prefer delayed gratification, that is, making short term sacrifices to get long term benefits.
 - Don't be a [whatever person](https://medium.com/@courtneyseiter/the-tribe-of-whatever-or-how-i-learned-to-make-a-decision-8ab0a76f1f0c#.vj7olnmm5).
 Don't be afraid to make decisions and actively take them!
 All decision making — even if small ones — can be a good practice for the bigger ones you'll face.
-- Reality is neutral.
+- Don't judge.
+Reality is neutral.
 Reality has no judgments.
 To a tree, there's no concept of right or wrong or good or bad.
-You're born, you have a whole set of sensory experiences… and then you die.
+You're born, you have a whole set of sensory experiences... and then you die.
 How you choose to interpret that is up to you.
 And you do have that choice.
 Our internal state shapes how we experience the external state.

 ## Opennes